sayo-hs/heftia/README.md

 Heftia can simply be described as a higher-order version of freer-simple.
 This is indeed true in terms of its internal mechanisms as well.

-Additionally, this library provides a consistent *continuation-based* semantics that is independent of carriers and effects.
+Additionally, this library provides a consistent algebraic effects semantics that is independent of carriers and effects.
-On the other hand, in libraries like in-other-words, mtl, and fused-effects, the semantics of the code depend on the effect and, in part, the carrier inferred by type inference.
+On the other hand, in libraries like `in-other-words`, `mtl`, and `fused-effects`, the semantics of the code depend on the effect and, in part, the carrier inferred by type inference.
-Fixing the semantics to a *continuation-based* model helps improve the predictability of the behavior (interpretation result) of the code.
+Fixing the semantics to a algebraic effects model helps improve the predictability of the behavior (interpretation result) of the code without losing flexibility.

 Carrier-dependent semantics can lead to unexpected behavior for code readers, particularly in situations where the types become implicit.
 Particularly, attention should be given to the fact that due to type inference, semantic changes may propagate beyond the blocks enclosed by `interpret` or `interpose`.